joestubbs/coe379l-fa25/docs/unit04/intro_to_transformers.rst

 In the real definition, we also apply an activation function (*softmax*) to convert the raw values into a normalized vector that can be interpreted as a probability distribution.

 This is the basic intuition.
-If you read the original paper, or if you inspect a real-world, transformer architecture closely, you will see that in fact each input vector, :math:`v_t`, plays three distinct roles in the attention component: that of a *query*, a *key* and a *value*, to perform the following computations, respectively:
+In the original paper, you will see that in fact each input vector, :math:`v_t`, plays three distinct roles in the attention component: that of a *query*, a *key* and a *value*, to perform the following computations, respectively:

-1. compare it to every other vector to establish the weights for its own output
-2. compare it to every other vector to establish the weights for the other outputs
-3. use it as part of the weighted sum to compute each output vector once the weights have been established

-This is largely a "trick" to enable more efficient computations of the attention matrices.
-We won't go into more details here, but if you are interested, more details can be found in the original paper or in a number of online resources.
+1. **Query (Q)**: What information this vector is *looking for*, i.e., what information it wants to attend to.
+2. **Key (K)**: What information this vector *has to offer*, i.e., what can it provide to other vectors.
+3. **Value (V)**: The information that would be passed along if this token is attended to.

 ..
-    To motivate the *query*, *key* and *value* notions, we can think of the challenge of determining which features are most important as being similar to search.
+By way of example to motivate the *query*, *key* and *value* notions, we can think of the challenge of
-    Suppose we have a giant database of employees, both information about them and an image of them, and a user enters a search query to find a specific employee of interest.
-We can imagine that, for each employee in the database, we have a set of important information, which we can call "keys" (:math:`k_i`), in the database, things like:
+.. determining which features are most important as being similar to search.
+Suppose we have a giant database
+.. of employees, both information about them and an image of them,
+.. and a user enters a search query to find a specific employee of interest.
+We can imagine that, for each
+.. employee in the database, we have a set of important information, which we can call "keys" (:math:`k_i`),
+.. in the database, things like:

-    * Name, :math:`k_1`
+..     * Name, :math:`k_1`
-    * Age, :math:`k_2`
+..     * Age, :math:`k_2`
-    * Job title, :math:`k_3`
+..     * Job title, :math:`k_3`
-    * Department, :math:`k_4`
+..     * Department, :math:`k_4`
-    * ...
+..     * ...

-    When a user enters a search query, :math:`q`, what we can do is to try and compute how similar the :math:`q` is to each :math:`k_i`.
-We define a *similarity metric*, :math:`s(q, k)`, which returns a larger number for objects that are more similar to each other.
+..
+When a user enters a search query, :math:`q`, what we can do is to try and compute how similar the
+.. :math:`q` is to each :math:`k_i`.
+We define a *similarity metric*, :math:`s(q, k)`, which returns a larger
+.. number for objects that are more similar to each other.
-    We then associate the relevant object in the database, in this case, the image, with the value.
-If we think of :math:`q` and :math:`k` as vectors, we can use the dot product as the similarity metric.
+..
+We then associate the relevant object in the database, in this case, the image,
+.. with the value.
+If we think of :math:`q` and :math:`k` as vectors, we can use the dot product as the
+.. similarity metric.

 Tokenizer